Saying sorry doesn’t begin to address the damage done.

 Anger is a normal human emotion and helps us figure out our limits and boundaries.

-It sharpens thinking and focuses the mind.
+Anger has benefits.
+Anger sharpens thinking and focuses the mind.

-Rage is another beast entirely.
+However, rage is another beast entirely.
 It feels more like a seizure or a panic attack than an emotion.
 It’s hard to think.

 There are good emotional reasons why you go there: usually an underlying depression, chronic anxiety, or forgotten trauma.
 Once we know the memories, assumptions, childmind thinking and feelings compacted into your rage attack or “screaming gray” as one former patient put it, we can begin to unravel it, hear it, calm it, and understand it.
 It’s not a matter of willpower any more.